RubensZimbres/wav2vec2test/README.md

 print("WER: {:2f}".format(100 * wer.compute(predictions=result["pred_strings"], references=result["sentence"])))
 ```

-**Test Result**: XX.XX %  # TODO: write output of print here.
-IMPORTANT: Please remember to also replace {wer_result_on_test} at the top of with this value here. tags.
+**Test Result**: 32.71 %

 ## Training

-The Common Voice `train`, `validation`, and ... datasets were used for training as well as ... and ...  # TODO: adapt to state all the datasets that were used for training.
+The Common Voice `train`, `validation` datasets were used for training.

-The script used for training can be found [here](...) # TODO: fill in a link to your training script here.
-If you trained your model in a colab, simply fill in the link here.
-If you trained the model locally, it would be great if you could upload the training script on github and paste the link here.
+The script used for training can be found at: https://github.com/RubensZimbres/wav2vec2/blob/main/fine-tuning.py